Tooth Extraction (Having A Tooth Pulled) - WebMD

 When to Call the Dentist

 It is normal to feel some pain after the anesthesia wears off.
 For 24 hours after having a tooth pulled, you should also expect some swelling and residual bleeding.
-However, if either bleeding or pain is still severe more than four hours after your tooth is pulled, you should call your dentist.
-You should also call your dentist if you experience any of the following:
+But if either bleeding or pain stays severe for more than four hours after your tooth is pulled, you should call your dentist.
+You should also call your dentist if you have any of the following:

 • Signs of infection, including fever and chills